sigmdel/lazmacropad/README.md

 # *lazmacropad* - a Macro Keypad

-**Current Release Version: 0.9.4** (August 26, 2023)
+**Current Release Version: 1.0.0** (October 1, 2023)

 A simple macro keypad build around a microcontroller and written in Free Pascal / Lazarus.
 Its distinguishing feature is that it is keymap agnostic because it uses the operating system clipboard to paste strings into the currently running application.
 Nevertheless, macros can be injected as keystrokes if desired.

 Currently two microcontroller solutions are proposed.

-- A very low cost version based on an Arduino Nano AVR microcontroller and a cheap ubiquitous keypad made of tactile switches
+- A very low-cost version based on an Arduino Nano AVR microcontroller and a cheap ubiquitous keypad made of tactile switches

 - A *soft* keypad based on TFT display with a resistive touch screen.